-True to their statement that GEMS would focus on the non-premium school sector, the announcement of the launch of GEMS Cambridge International Private School (GCS) in Sharjah, shortly before the end of the last academic year, provides Sharjah-based parents (and those within commuting distance) with the option of an affordable UK curriculum-based education from the UAE's largest school group, underpinned by the success of its Cambridge brand.
+True to their statement that GEMS would focus on the non-premium school sector, the launch of GEMS Cambridge International Private School Sharjah (GCS) provided an affordable British curriculum-based education from the UAE's largest school group, underpinned by the success of its Cambridge brand.

-Clearly, parents needed no second invitation to enroll their children at the new Sharjah school with 840 students joining it at its opening in September 2019.
-The school has also been joined by 60 teachers.
-Whilst not quite as successful in terms of student numbers on opening as the GEMS Founders' Schools in Al Barsha and Al Khawaneej, the new GEMS Cambridge International Sharjah school is not far behind.
+The school opened with 60 teachers, and parents needed no second invitation to enrol their children at the new Sharjah school, with 840 students joining it at its opening in September 2019.
+While not quite as successful in terms of student numbers on opening as the GEMS Founders' Schools in Al Barsha and Al Khawaneej, the GEMS Cambridge International Sharjah school was not far behind.

 In explaining why families should choose the newest member of the GEMS Cambridge schools, GEMS said "the new school draws from the GEMS Cambridge success story [that] is based on a legacy that is 36 years old.
 A multicultural legacy further enhanced by the presence of over 45 nationalities at our GEMS Cambridge schools".

-Quite why it has taken GEMS so long to establish a further UK curriculum school is Sharjah is something of a mystery – waiting lists in Sharjah schools have been notoriously long.
-Perhaps the fact that an affordable school was the only way Sharjah parents might be attracted has not previously offered the incentive required.
-But with the slow-down in demand for premium sector schools in Dubai, it seems that GEMS has decided to look north at last.
+Quite why it took GEMS so long to establish a further British curriculum school in Sharjah is something of a mystery – waiting lists in Sharjah schools have always been notoriously long.
+Perhaps the fact that an affordable school was the only way Sharjah parents might be attracted had not previously offered the incentive required.
+But with the slow-down in demand for premium sector schools in Dubai, GEMS decided to look north at last.

 The Sharjah school is the fourth in the UAE to carry the Cambridge name, along with the original Dubai school, which recently celebrated its 35th anniversary, The Cambridge High School Abu Dhabi which is also over 25 years old, and the newer GEMS Cambridge International School , also in Abu Dhabi.
 The opening of GCS also brings the number of UK curriculum schools operated by GEMS in Sharjah to three, with the established Westminster School Sharjah and the relatively recently purchased Wesgreen International School already operating under GEMS ownership.